Wilmington, NC Workers' Compensation Benefits Attorney

 - Vocational training

-- Total permanent disability (TPD): If your injury leaves you fully and permanently disabled, you are entitled to receive 66 percent of your average weekly earnings looking back the previous 52 weeks of employment.
-TPD payments may be negotiated as a lump-sum payment.
+- Total permanent disability (TPD): If your injury leaves you fully and permanently disabled, you are entitled to receive 66 and 2/3% of your average weekly earnings (typically calculated based on earnings from the previous 52 weeks of employment).
+TPD payments can sometimes be negotiated as a lump-sum payment.
 In many cases, you also become eligible to apply for Social Security Disability Insurance (SSDI) benefits, available 12 months after the date of your disability.
+It is noteworthy, however, that TPD benefits are now limited to a maximum payment of 500 weeks, unless you can prove "total loss of wage- earning capacity."
+(The law previously allowed for lifetime benefits until it was changed by our legislature in 2011.)

-- Temporary total disability (TTD): While you are out of work during your recovery period, you are entitled to receive 66 percent of your average weekly earnings, looking back the previous 52 weeks of employment.
-There is a limit on the number of weeks you may receive TTD payments, depending upon the level of disability.
+- Temporary total disability (TTD): While you are out of work during your recovery period, you are entitled to receive 66 and 2/3 % of your average weekly earnings (typically calculated based on earnings from the previous 52 weeks of employment).
+There is a limit on the number of weeks you may receive TTD payments (again, up to 500 weeks), depending upon the level of disability.

-- Temporary partial disability (TPD): If you are able to return to work with restrictions and reduced pay while you continue to recover, TPD benefits will pay 66 percent of your lost earnings.
+- Temporary partial disability (TPD): If you are able to return to work with restrictions and with reduced pay, TPD benefits will pay 66 and 2/3% of your lost earnings for up to a total of 500 weeks.

 You have the right to receive workers' compensation benefits if you have been injured at work.
-Regrettably, obtaining benefits is often more challenging than people may think.
+Regrettably, obtaining benefits is often more challenging than people think.
 Even minor errors can cause your workers' comp application to be denied.
-We want to make sure you obtain the treatment and services you need to make the fullest recovery possible.
+Also, insurance carriers often "deny first, and ask questions later."
+We want to make sure you obtain the medical treatment and services you need to make the fullest recovery possible.

 According to the law, your employer's insurance company has the right to choose which doctor evaluates your injuries.
-When this happens, the selected physicians often minimize the extent of the injuries, which in turn limits the amount of compensation the insurance company would pay the victim.
-Our lawyers will make sure your request for a second medical opinion is made properly.
+When this happens, the selected physician often minimizes the extent of the injuries, or returns you to work too soon, which in turn limits the amount of compensation the insurance company must pay you, the victim.
+Under the law you can ask for a second opinion on treatment and there is a mandatory right to a second opinion on disability ratings.
+Our lawyers will ensure that those opinions are properly requested.

 When It Really Matters - Contact Rhine Law Firm, P.C.

-We invite you to contact our Wilmington workers' compensation benefits attorneys at (910) 772-9960 or toll free at (866) 772-9960 for a free initial consultation with one of our experienced lawyers regarding your legal needs.
+We invite you to contact our North Carolina workers' compensation benefits attorneys at (910) 772-9960 or toll-free at (866) 772-9960 for a free initial consultation with one of our experienced lawyers regarding your legal needs.
 Our law office hours are Monday through Friday from 8:30 a.m. to 5 p.m.
 Evening and weekend appointments are available upon request.
 We offer Spanish interpretation and translation services.

 “They worked hard for me after I was involved in an auto accident.
 I appreciate their efforts and making me feel like family.”